Comment on page

 Ongoing monitoring

 Wallets on the allow list will be monitored on an ongoing basis and will be removed if they break the guidelines set up by the foundation.
 This monitoring takes place both at a wallet level and on an individual basis.
-Our transaction monitoring is provided by TRM Labs tracking against a risk profile agreed by the foundation.
-Our allow-list partners provide ongoing monitoring of underlying entities and individuals to ensure, alongside TRM, that Users who would no longer meet onboarding requirements do not remain on the platform.
+Our transaction monitoring is provided by Elliptic tracking against a risk profile agreed by the foundation.
+Our allow-list partners provide ongoing monitoring of underlying entities and individuals to ensure, alongside Elliptic, that users who would no longer meet onboarding requirements do not remain on the platform.

-If a previously allow-listed wallet fails ongoing monitoring checks the funds held will no longer be accessible to the User while an investigation takes place within a 10-day window.
+If a previously allow-listed wallet fails ongoing monitoring checks the funds held will no longer be accessible to the user while an investigation takes place.
 If the wallet has breached the protocol's access requirements the funds may be locked indefinitely.

 What if I'm rejected / removed from the list?